Author has written 6 stories for Hunger Games.

 3 - The Career (one shot).

-The Games were made to punish the Districts, but not everyone in the Districts had fought against the Capitol.
-Vicuña was such a young woman, left with no prospects, no future, in the tattered post-war Panem.
-The first few Hunger Games had one big flaw: the tributes wouldn't kill.
+The first Hunger Games had one big flaw: the tributes wouldn't kill.
 The horror was there, but not the entertainment.
 The victors were broken and pathetic.
-After her brother died in the Games, Vicuña decided no innocent in her District would ever be reaped again: the Games would be for girls and boys like her, those who have nothing to lose.
+After Vicuña's brother died in the Games, Vicuña decided no innocent in her District would ever be reaped again.
+The Games would be for girls and boys like her: those who had nothing to lose and would not regret their victory.
+She'd give the Capitol the entertainment it sought if that was the price to pay.
 She was the first Career.

 'The Career' is about Hell being paved by good intentions, how the Games evolve, who the Careers are, and why Mags is a very special kind of Career (it's also an offshoot of Checkmate, but it's stand-alone).